ingine-forge/samurai-uprising/docs/guide.md

 Therefore, having a large amount of cash makes you a target for theft if you're frequently found with it.

-!!!
-Note "Mugging is common"
+???+ tip "Mugging is common"
     Mugging is a common occurrence in Torn and a significant means of in-game earning.
 If you find yourself frequently targeted, don't be discouraged.
 Instead, consider using secure options like the bank, stocks, your property's vault, or the faction vault to safeguard larger sums of money.

 ### Battle Stats